ErpNetDocs/winclient/introduction/navigators/sorting.md

 # Sorting

 You can use sorting to organize data by a certain criteria (alphabetic order, data, number…).
-If you prefer to <b>keep</b> the changes after you close the program, you need to be in <b>active</b> Change Current View mode.
-Otherwise, the changes will <b>disappear</b> after you close the Form. <br>
+If you prefer to <b>keep</b> the changes after you close the program, you need to be in an **active** *Change Current View* mode.
+Otherwise, the changes will disappear after you close the Form. <br>
 To see this option, right-click on the name of the column, you need to sort:<br>

 ![Descening](pictures/descening.png)